ExperiencersInternational/GamersInternationalsBanList/README.md

 ## I want to add someone to the ban list

 I would recommend going into the ban mega-thread, issue #1.
-Please provide proof of why the user should be banned.
+Please provide proof of why the user should be banned when you write a reply.